Presencial, Online, Streaming

 • Case studies: Practical examples of implementation of Compliance policies in companies, analysis of real cases and discussion of results.

 TOPIC 2.
-Privacy and Personal Data Protection
+Privacy and personal data protection

 Objectives: